RedFr4me/Skoonova-Articles/articles/Draven.md

-# Stop Getting Destroyed by Draven
+# How to Counter Draven: Quick Guide

 In this article, we're going to delve into the art of dealing with a Draven pick.
 For many of us ADC enthusiasts, it can be quite nerve-wracking when the enemy team locks in Draven during the champ select.
 However, today is the day we put an end to that fear!